Eugene Concert Choir: Eugene Concert Choir

 The Eugene Concert Choir has performed numerous smaller works and excerpts of major works, and the complete opera, Amahl and the Night Visitors by Gian Carlo Menotti (date).

 The Eugene Concert Choir also lightens the concert season by presenting more popular fare.
 Past performances have included shows titled American Style, The Big Bands Era, Hot Latin Nights, The British Invasion, The Best of Broadway, and Jazz, Gospel & Motown.
 These popular presentations were original musical revues created by Artistic Director Diane Retallack.
 The first of these popular creations was 20th Century America in Revue, inspired by a review of music in America for the millennium celebration in the year 2000.
 The most ambitious original creation was a fully staged musical, A Dickens of a Christmas, based on Charles Dickens’ A Christmas Carol, performed at the Hult Center in 2015 and reprised in December 2018.
-Diane Retallack joined with DJ Prashant Kakad for the collaborative creation of an original musical titled A Bollywood Dream, performed by the Eugene Concert Choir and Prashant Kakad’s organization Bollywood Dreams in April of 2018.
+Diane Retallack joined with DJ Prashant Kakad for the collaborative creation of an original musical titled A Bollywood Dream, performed by the Eugene Concert Choir and Prashant Kakad’s organization Bollywood Dreams in April 2018.

 Eugene Vocal Arts

 Eugene Vocal Arts performs works appropriate for a select chamber choir, from the Renaissance to the present.
 Recent repertoire has included an element of social significance.
-Eugene Vocal Arts performed the world premiere of the commissioned work Shadow and Light; An Alzheimer’s Journey in 16 Movements by Oregon composer Joan Szymko in April of 2016.
+Eugene Vocal Arts performed the world premiere of the commissioned work Shadow and Light; An Alzheimer’s Journey in 16 Movements by Oregon composer Joan Szymko in April 2016.
 Their spring concert in 2019, The Peace of Wild Things, focused on contemporary choral music to heighten awareness of our precious natural world and reflect on what “Earth Day” means to us and to future generations.
 The 2019–2020 season will include The Unarmed Child, composer Michael Bussewitz-Quarm's response to gun violence against children, and a concert titled In Celebration of Women, to mark the 100th anniversary of women's right to vote.

 From 1990 to 1999, the Eugene Vocal Arts ensemble presented English Madrigal Dinners in elaborate Elizabethan attire.
 They revived the English Madrigal Dinner in date --, later moving the event to the spring for a MayFest dinner for two years.
 The Ensemble continues to perform Renaissance repertoire in authentic Elizabethan dress in concert presentations.